 I have pretty high expectations of my kids and I know it.
+(High is my goal, not unrealistic).
 You and I can analyze where that came from, and whether I am always right each time, but I’ve settled into it until I have some compelling reason not to have high expectations.
-(High is my goal, not unrealistic.
-I recognize there’s a balance between expecting much from them and not overwhelming their senses toward shame and/or perfectionism.)

 Patience is the ability to slowly respond, with intention, when under the presence of challenging behaviours.